LEADERSHIP &

 Dr. Fatemi graduated from the Medical University of Vienna in Austria.
 He completed a postdoctoral fellowship under the mentorship of Hugo W. Moser, during which he developed neuroimaging studies for leukodystrophies.
 He received clinical training at SUNY Downstate, and Massachusetts General Hospital and returned to Kennedy Krieger Institute in 2008 as a faculty member.
 In 2009, He received an NINDS K08 career development award to study developmental myelination and glial progenitor cell therapy.

 His current research activities encompass both basic and clinical research, and he has served as site PI for several clinical trials.
-In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, he will co-direct Project 2 and contribute to Project 1 and Project 4.
+In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, he has co-directed Project 2, and has contributed to Project 1 and Project 4.

 Program Manager